Continuing Health Care Appeals

-Dianne contacted our team, who completed their own full adult social care needs assessment and a new CHC Checklist.
-With this evidence, contact was made with Dianne's local Integrated Care Board, and a DST date was organised along with representation from the local authority.
+Dianne contacted our team, who completed their own full adult social care needs assessment and a speculative CHC Checklist.
+With this evidence, contact was made with Dianne's local authority and local Integrated Care Board, and a DST date was organised along with representation from the local authority.

 Dianne and Anne were represented at the DST by our Social Worker, and a successful agreement that Dianne's care would be funded was reached; however, that wasn't quite the end of the story.

 Our Social Work team was able to make an appeal on behalf of Anne and Dianne to apply for the funding to be back-dated, resulting in nearly two years of care fees being repaid to Dianne.

 Frequently Asked Questions

 What is the success rate of CHC appeals?